oculus42/eastwood/README.md

 eastwood example
 ```

 Currently, the package must be in the local `npm_modules` folder.
-Support for global npm_modules is upcoming.
+Support for globally installed modules is upcoming.

 ## Plans